 How did Pension Freedoms impact annuities?

 Another event that impacted the annuities market was the introduction of Pension Freedoms in 2015.
-As we mentioned earlier, this gave people more control over their retirement.
+As I mentioned earlier, this gave people more control over their retirement.

 Traditionally, annuities and their guaranteed income were the main option for your retirement income, but Pension Freedoms changed this.